carla-simulator/carla/Docs/tuto_G_openstreetmap.md

 ---
 ## 3- Import into CARLA

-Finally, the OpenDRIVE file can be easily ingested in CARLA using the [OpenDRIVE Standalone Mode](adv_opendrive.md).
+Then, the OpenDRIVE file can be easily ingested in CARLA using the [OpenDRIVE Standalone Mode](adv_opendrive.md).

 __a) Using your own script__ — Call for [`client.generate_opendrive_world()`](python_api.md#carla.Client.generate_opendrive_world) through the API.
 This will generate the new map, and block the simulation until it is ready.
 Use the [carla.OpendriveGenerationParameters](python_api.md#carla.OpendriveGenerationParameters) class to set the parameterization of the mesh generation.